Curated OER

 Counting with Marshmallows and Licorice

-Here's a tasty instructional activity on place value!
+Here's a tasty lesson on place value!
 Learners practice counting by ones and tens using mini-marshmallows and licorice sticks.
 They count and add the mini-marshmallows, and use the licorice sticks to represents tens.

 Curated OER